RBA Kent's comments finally send AUD/USD through support

 Editors’ Picks

-AUD/USD continues to trade in the red as RBA's minutes sound dovish.
-AUD/USD remains on the offer at three-week lows, with the minutes of the Reserve Bank of Australia's October meeting supporting the case for additional easing in November.
+AUD/USD trades near three-week lows near 0.7050 as RBA's minutes sound dovish while the PBOC maintained the key rates.
+AUD/USD remains pressured, with the minutes of the Reserve Bank of Australia's October meeting supporting the case for additional easing in November.

 Gold struggles to keep recovery moves from $1,900.67.
 The yellow metal managed to cheer the US dollar weakness, before stepping back from $1,918.58, the previous day.
 Second-tier data, risk factors to entertain the bullion traders.